 Sanmon Gate.
 The two Deva Kings statues standing at both side of the gate are said to have been made by Unkei and Tankei, who were very famous Japanese Buddhist image makers living between 1150-1250.

 Yakushido Hall.
 You can see the hall just after you pass through the Sanmon Gate on the left side.
-This hall was rebuilt in 1804-1817, and is decorated by exquisite workmanship.
+This hall was rebuilt in 1804-1817, and is adorned with exquisite workmanship.

 The entire structure of the building is constructed of zelkova, and has a square poll-shaped body topped by a roof in the shape of a four-sided pyramid with gorgeous decorations inside the roof.
 The paintings on the celling are pretty.